stashgg/stash-unity/Assets/Stash.Popup/README.md

 ### Opening a Checkout

-Use `OpenURL()` to display a Stash Pay checkout in a native card dialog:
+Use `OpenCheckout()` to display a Stash Pay checkout in a native card dialog:

 ```csharp
 using StashPopup;